-Aside from the series entitled 'Impermanence of Things' all photographs are shot on film -- 35mm or 120mm.
+Aside from the series titled 'Impermanence of Things' all photographs are shot on film -- 35mm or 120mm.

 For print sale inquiries, you can contact me here.